CaptainIRS/codecharacter-poc/README.md

 #### Player code

 Player code can be written in any language(theoretically).
 For the purposes of this PoC, we will use C++, Java and Python.
 The started code given to the player will consist of helper functions that handle the I/O and pass the state to an incomplete function, which the player will complete with their strategy.
-The coding experience can be thought of as an

  #### Game logs